 People who feel shorted by a deal often act irrational on the next deal, even to their detriment—and yours.

-Conversely, the more satisfied a person leaves the negotiation, the more open he’ll be on the next negotiation.
+Conversely, the more satisfied a person leaves the negotiation, the more open they’ll be on the next negotiation.

 Sometimes it pays to give a little now, so you can get more later.